 Creighton University participates in the American Medical College Application Service (AMCAS).
 AMCAS is the centralized, web-based, application service that allows applicants to complete and submit one primary application to multiple schools.
 Applicants are asked to meet the following AMCAS deadlines in order to be considered for admission into Creighton University.

 - Submission of transcripts to AMCAS: November 15

 Applicants who do not meet the above deadlines will not be considered for admissions into the Fall M1 Class.
 In addition, applicants are encouraged to apply as early as possible due to Creighton's rolling admission policy!

 SECONDARY APPLICATION PROCESS

 AMCAS forwards all verified applications to the medical schools applicants designate.
-Applicants who submit a verified AMCAS application to Creighton are invited, by email, to complete the Creighton Secondary Application Process.
+All applicants who submit a verified AMCAS application to Creighton are invited, by email, to complete the Creighton Secondary Application Process.
+(Please note that Creighton does not pre-screen for secondary invitations.
+Applicants are encouraged to review the Admissions webpages to ascertain their competitiveness for admission to Creighton).
 This process begins July 1st and includes submission of the following materials:

 - Secondary Application Form

 - Letters must be signed by the letter writer